patrickromeromccafferty/wetgrain/ltheis.md

 Bing-AI) have their predecessors in the predictive text of 12-key Nokia handsets, and once
 advanced text-generators are outdated by the day.
 In Theis’s poem, the forked paths of autocomplete
 lead back onto themselves in a monologic maze.
 The future talks in circles: a fragile feedback
 loop that quite literally takes the words right out of our mouths.
-By the end, ‘the poem is very   enthusiastic about it all,’ the poet no- where to be seen.
+By the end,
+‘the poem is very enthusiastic about it all,’ the poet nowhere to be seen.

 GABRIEL LEVINE BRISLIN